 On reflection, even the technology licensing from a real, functional company with funding and customers should have been handled differently.
-I was very Laissez-faire about everything because the upside was clear.
-But the agreement should have been contracted in a way were the other parties failed to deliver on deadline had an actual cost; let’s say covering the fee of hiring a contractor who could complete the project on deadline.
+I was Laissez-faire about everything because the upside was clear.
+Still the agreement should have been contracted so the other parties failure to deliver on deadline cost them; let’s say at least covering the fee of hiring a contractor who could complete the project on deadline.
 That would have been very reasonable, even standard for this type of deal.

 The Takeaways from Last Year

 Never work with people simply because you know them.